dharineeshj/Pytster/README.md

 ## How it Works

 Pytster utilizes API requests to interact with different OSINT websites, collecting valuable information.
-The tool is built in Python, leveraging the `requests` module for API interactions.
+The tool is built in Python and appliaction of this tool is built in QT framework, leveraging the `requests` module for API interactions.
 The graphical user interface (GUI) is developed using the QT framework with C++ as the underlying programming language.

 ## Usage